About Us

 director photo

-Linah is a freelance interpreter and translator working from English to Swahili.
-She specialises in the areas of criminal and justice, immigration, legal and healthcare in the North of England.
+Linah is a language professional working from English to Swahili.
+She specialises in criminal justice, immigration, legal, and healthcare in the North of England.

-Linah started her linguistic journey as a volunteer in 2019 in a local church, a service she still carries out today, and has a Level 3 in Community Interpreting from the International School of Linguists.
+She started her linguistic journey as a volunteer in 2019 in a local church—a service she still carries out today.
+She holds a Diploma in Public Service Interpreting (DPSI) Law from the International School of Linguists.

 To be the world’s greatest in bridging communication barriers.